Decision-making, reviews and attendance procedures

 Purpose of this guidance

-This document sets out how we make a first instance decision (FID) and how we deal with an application for an internal review of that decision.
+This document sets out how we make a first-instance decision (FID) and how we deal with an application for an internal review of that decision.

-We make a wide range of regulatory decisions in relation to applicants, ranging from from individuals wanting to be admitted to the Roll, firms which want to be authorised and members of the public asking for a grant from our Compensation Fund.
+We make a wide range of regulatory decisions in relation to applicants, ranging from from individuals wanting to be admitted to the Roll, firms which want to be authorised and members of the public applying for a grant from our Compensation Fund.
 We also make decisions following investigations about breaches of our Standards and Regulations.

 Our decision-making is undertaken in a fair, transparent and proportionate way in accordance with our decision-making guidance.